 How to get reservations at the Kufflers Weinzelt Oktoberfest tent:

-The reservation process for Oktoberfest’s cozy wine tent appears to already beopen for 2022 and is surprisingly simple.
+The reservation process for Oktoberfest’s cozy wine tent appears to already be open for 2025.

-All you need to do is visit the GERMAN version of the Reservation page here, enter your contact information and then choose the time slot of your desired reservation, along with the number of people you’re reserving for.
+To make a reservation you need to visit the GERMAN version of the Reservation page here, choose a date and then choose the time slot of your desired reservation, along with the number of people you’re reserving for (the minimum is for 8 people).
+Then click the “weiter” button at the bottom right.

 10. Löwenbräu-Festhalle